 House flipping provides quick cash profits with reduced risk.
 Just match up sellers and cash buyers (other investors).
 You don't need to hire contractors or deal with picky buyers needing financing.
 Your credit is irrelevant and you need no previous experience.
 It's a fast start for beginners and a quick solution for experienced investors needing cash flow now.

 NO funding and NO credit check

 Be sure your contract includes permission to show the property to prospective buyers.
 Then get out your trusty phone and make a video.
-Walk through the property inside and out, show the good and the bad- you want your cash buyers to have an immediate idea of the condition of the property.
-This is the video you'll send to your cash buyers list and post to Youtube and Pinterest.
+Walkthrough the property inside and out, show the good and the bad- you want your cash buyers to have an immediate idea of the property's condition.
+The video you'll send to your cash buyers list and post to Youtube and Pinterest.
 Also, complete a repair/ rehab list with an itemized material and approximate costs.
 The more information you can provide about the property's physical condition, the easier and faster it will be to assign the contract.

 No inventory for house flipping?
 Do this.

 Make sure your buyer is serious.
 Get a large deposit- $ 5,000- $ 10,000.
 This demonstrates a strong level of commitment from your buyer to get the deal closed.